 A calming January marmalade-making session is a good antidote to the mayhem of Christmas and New Year.
 Put the radio on, get peeling, slicing and simmering, and fill your house with the distinctive bittersweet aroma.

-Riverford buys Seville oranges from Ave Maria Farm in Mairena del Alcor near Seville, which is run by Amadora and her two daughters.
+Riverford buys Seville oranges from Gospa Citrus in Mairena del Alcor near Seville, which is run by Amadora Gahona and her son.
 They produce wonderfully gnarly, knobbly, thick-skinned fruit with the incredible aroma and unusually high pectin content that make Seville oranges so valued.